New Trump administration rules could allow more logging and roadbuilding in the nation’s forests

 Christy Goldfuss, who served as the White House Council on Environmental Quality’s managing director under Obama, said the Biden administration will take a hard look at any new regulations or rules rolling out between now and Jan.
 20, when Biden is inaugurated.

-“Any new implementing instructions that are finalized in these closing days will need to be closely reviewed, and likely rewritten,” said Goldfuss, now a senior vice president for energy and environmental policy at the liberal Center for American Progress.
+“Any new implementing instructions that are finalized in these closing days will need to be closely reviewed, and likely rewritten,” said Goldfuss, now a senior vice president for energy and environmental policy at the Center for American Progress.

-The new administration should provide “guidance up front” that it wants agencies to rely on long-standing policies that required them to take into account a project’s climate impacts and its contribution to an area’s existing pollution burdens, she said.
+The new administration should provide “guidance up front” that it wants agencies to rely on long-standing policies that required them to take into account a project’s climate effects and its contribution to an area’s existing pollution burdens, she said.

-“The new Forest Service policy is going to raise a lot of questions, and create confusion,” she said.
+“The new Forest Service policy is going to raise a lot of questions and create confusion,” she said.

-The new policy follows what Trump officials intended when they set out to implement the president’s executive order to streamline development by reducing regulations.
+The policy follows what Trump officials intended when they set out to implement the president’s executive order to streamline development by reducing regulations.

 When the CEQ held a hearing on NEPA changes in February, Interior Secretary David Bernhardt said NEPA delayed too many projects — for example, new schools on Native American lands and cattle grazing on public lands.